-Of all the video options out there Facebook Live and Instagram stories are leading the pack but since Facebook’s user base is still larger for the moment (1.86 billion versus 500 million), let’s discuss Facebook Live.
-If you’re not using it for your business, you should be and here’s some ideas to help you get started.
+Of all the video options out there Facebook Live and Instagram stories are leading the pack but since Facebook’s user base is still larger at the moment (1.86 billion versus 500 million), let’s discuss Facebook Live.
+If you’re not using it for your business, you should be and here are some ideas to help you get started.

 First, all you need to go live is a smartphone or a webcam.
 No expensive equipment is needed.
 And it’s live so don’t worry about the video editing either.
 Just think about the why and the what and get going.
 We have put some ideas together to help you get started.

 If you have a store or a factory, give your audience a tour on Facebook Live.
 If you work in an office, take them on a walk around and introduce them to key members of your team.
 People love seeing behind the scenes of the brands they love, giving them an insight into your business and what you actually do on a daily basis.

 Go to your sales or customer service department or even your receptionist and ask them for a list of questions that they get asked often.
 Then answer them on Live.
 Invite people who are watching to ask additional questions.
 If you don’t know the answer, offer to get back to them and contact them directly later about it.